Furnace Repair Checklist

 - Take out the filter and hold it up to the light.
 If you can’t see light through it, use a new one.

 - Insert the new filter with the arrow pointing toward the heating system to avoid damage.

-Flat filters need to be replaced once a month, while pleated filters should be used for somewhere in the vicinity of three months.
-You can also get a washable filter that you can use for about 10 years.
+Flat filters need to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more frequently.

 To make the process easier in the future, use a permanent pen on your heating system exterior or ductwork to indicate the airflow direction and filter size.